easybuilders/easybuild/docs/Using_the_EasyBuild_command_line.rst

       (which is included in the default robot search path)

 These locations are only considered for easyconfig files that are specified only by filename or using a relative path, *not* for easyconfig files that are specified via an absolute path.
-The dependencies are resolved using the robot search path and the path to easyconfig files provided by the EasyBuild installation.
+The dependencies are resolved using the robot search path (see :ref:`robot_search_path`).

 .. note::
   For easyconfig files specified on the ``eb`` command line, the *full* robot search path is only considered since